ISRCTN ISRCTN79265514

 Background and study aims

 As we get older our brains also begin to age, resulting in a 'slowing down' of abilities such as memory or reasoning.
 These mental processes are collectively known as ‘cognition’.
 In some people, cognition declines further, leading to cognitive impairment or dementia, which affects 800,000 people in the UK.
-Therefore, dementia and cognitive decline are a major public health issue, and there is increasingly a need to identify means of preventing or reducing the risk of dementia in order to improve the health of ageing populations worldwide.
+Therefore, dementia and cognitive decline are major public health issues, and there is increasingly a need to identify means of preventing or reducing the risk of dementia in order to improve the health of ageing populations worldwide.
 There is a growing body of evidence that indicates that people may be able to reduce their risk of dementia through certain lifestyle habits or activities.
 This is particularly true for people who are at higher risk due to their current cognitive abilities, lifestyle or overall health.

-One promising avenue for reducing risk of dementia is through dietary supplementation of Vitamin D. Vitamin D is produced by the body when exposed to sunlight during summer months and is available in some foods such as fish and eggs.
+One promising avenue for reducing the risk of dementia is through dietary supplementation of Vitamin D. Vitamin D is produced by the body when exposed to sunlight during summer months and is available in some foods such as fish and eggs.
 However, a large proportion of older adults do not receive enough Vitamin D and few people take regular dietary supplements.
-Vitamin D is known to play an important role in brain health and cognition, and may improve cognition and reduce the risk of dementia.
+Vitamin D is known to play an important role in brain health and cognition and may improve cognition and reduce the risk of dementia.

 This study will provide vitamin D supplementation to people at risk of dementia, with the aim of determining whether this can reduce the risk of cognitive decline and dementia in older adults.